 The EU and Armenia signed a Mobility Partnership in 2011.
 The visa facilitation Agreement was signed in December 2012 and the readmission agreement in April 2013.
-The ratification of these two agreements is now being finalised and they are expected to enter into force at the beginning of 2014.
+Both agreements entered into force in January 2014.

-The EU and Azerbaijan initialed the readmission agreement in July 2013 and signed the visa facilitation agreements in November 2013.
+The EU and Azerbaijan initialled the readmission agreement in July 2013 and signed the visa facilitation agreement in November 2013.
+Both agreements entered into force in September 2014.
 The Mobility Partnership between the EU and Azerbaijan [2 MB] was signed in December 2013.